 When generating an execution plan, finding the best index to use is one of the most important tasks for the database.
 There are many database packages that provide execution plans and index optimization tools.
 In this article, we outline several good index creation and modification rules.

 Tables with regularly accessed data are only indexed if they are large.
 In the context of our textbook analogy, if a children’s book has only a dozen pages, indexing it makes little sense.
-Reading the book instead of setting up and maintaining indexes, querying their contents, and then reviewing each page would be more efficient to find every occurrence of the word “turtle” in the book.
+Reading the book instead of setting up and maintaining indexes, querying their contents, and then reviewing each page would be more efficient for finding every occurrence of the word “turtle” in the book.
 Indexing consumes extra time and resources which would be better utilized if indexing were not required.

 Query responses suffer from slow response times when tables reach tremendous sizes without indexes.
 Applications and websites suffer from latency due to inefficient queries.
 MySQL’s slow query log is commonly used to identify latency.